GeoscienceAustralia/geo-web-toolkit/README.md

 Or can be built without the need for Java using Grunt using `grunt build`.

-Angular dependency graph can be generated using `grunt depgraph` but does required [`graphviz`](http://www.graphviz.org/) to be installed.
+Angular dependency graph can be generated using `grunt angular_architecture_graph` but does required [`graphviz`](http://www.graphviz.org/) to be installed.
+The output of this can be found in the `/architecture` folder.
+This generates an overview module graph as well as detailed component level diagrams for all internal modules.

 ## Documentation